sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

  ![](./images/cipdemo/ace1.png)

-1. Add `Http Header` operation from the ACE palette and then under properties set it to Delete http header
+1. Add `Http Header` operation from the ACE palette and then under properties set it to Delete http header.

  ![](./images/cipdemo/ace2.png)

 2. Add 2 `MQ Output` nodes.
 3. At the first `MQ Output`, go to Basic and type the queue name: `NEWORDER.ES` (case sensitive).
 The messages will sent to Event Streams (simulated).
 4. Click on MQ Connection and select MQ client connection properties
 	- Type Destination queue manager name: `QMGR.DEV` (case sensitive)
 	- Type Queue Manager host name: `10.0.0.1`